naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 2. ```app/models/Credentials.js```: model for credentials controller.
 Used when a new user is created and every time user credentials are requested.
 3. ```app/models/Profile.js```: model used in the signup controller.
 Used when a new user profile is being created or accessed from the database.
 4. ```app/models/Rights.js```: model used in the rights controller.
 Used every time a request for the user's access right is made to the database.
+5. ```app/models/Post.js```: model used in the post controller.
+Used every time a request for a post is made to the database.

 ### Database